 I met Earnest C. Hale, Jr., in 2002.
-He is still going strong in Belle, Missouri, selling outdoor stuff, tags, licenses and I imagine, giving free advice.
+He is still going strong in Linn, Missouri, selling outdoor stuff, tags, licenses and I imagine, giving free advice.
 Some things never change.
 Here’s the story from the afternoon I spent in his shop. ~BB

 Earnest C. Hale, Jr.

 Shivers ran up my spine when I heard those high-pitched sounds bouncing off the walls of the small room.
 “Squawk, squawk, squawk, squawk.”

 I thought, “Enough, already.
 This is worse than hearing fingernails on a chalkboard or feeling a rough, dry towel with chapped hands—this grating, high-pitched noise of a turkey in heat.”

 No wonder it works so well to call in male turkeys.
 They probably just want some peace and quiet and are coming over to tell the female to hold down the noise.

 But, I was the one who had asked Earnest C. Hale Jr., of the Hook and Hunt in Belle, to demonstrate how to tune a turkey call.
 For this task, he pulled down a tried-and-true Lynch turkey box call off the top shelf from behind the counter.

 A tag dangled from the old wooden box that read, “Thirty years.
 Full retirement.”
 Hale said, “I won a state championship down at Hermann with this one 20 years ago . . .
 I could sell it for three times what it’s worth.”

 “Ah, come on Earnest, you know you took it out of retirement at least once last year,” said Kent Griffith, Hale’s sales associate in the store.
 Hale just grinned.